AcandoNorway/XmlToRdf/README.md

 ## useElementAsPredicate(String elementName)

 Create a predicate between the parent and the children elements of an element instead of a node.
-The element name is used as the predicate URI.
+The element name is used as the predicate IRI.
 Elements used as predicates should be complex elements without any attributes (the converter will skip any attributes).
 It is also recommended to only use elements as predicates where the child elements are all complex.

 **XML example**